phpv8/v8js/README.md

     {}

     /**
+     * Provate a function or method to be used to convert/proxy PHP exceptions to JS.
+     * This can be any valid PHP callable.
+     * The factory function will receive the PHP Exception instance that has not been caught and is
+     * due to be forwarded to JS.
+     */
+    public function setExceptionProxyFactory(callable $factory)
+    {}

+    /**
      * Compiles and executes script in object's context with optional identifier string.
      * A time limit (milliseconds) and/or memory limit (bytes) can be provided to restrict execution.
 These options will throw a V8JsTimeLimitException or V8JsMemoryLimitException.
      * @param string $script